How Perception Affects Women Giving Birth Naturally

 giving

-birth, these physical manifestations of stress or anxiety will
+birth, these physical manifestations of stress and anxiety will

 birth nightmare.
-When this reaction occurs, you will most
+When this reaction occurs, women will most

 definitely experience pain.

-The most-asked question I hear from newly pregnant women is "How bad is labor really?".
-This just breaks my heart.
-The phobias of natural childbirth are so firmly ingrained that many women giving birth have come to accept that drugs are the way to go.
+The most-asked question asked by newly pregnant women is "How bad is labor really?".
+The phobias of natural childbirth are so firmly ingrained that many women giving birth have come to accept that pain is an unavoidable consequence of giving birth and that drugs are the only solution to prevent it.

 The